 Does PrEP work?

 PrEP is most effective when taken consistently each day.
 According to the CDC, by using PrEP daily as prescribed, you can lower your risk of contracting HIV from sex by more than 90% and from injection drug use by more than 70%.
 Adding other prophylaxis strategies, such as condom use, along with PrEP can further reduce your risk.
+Two medications have been approved by the FDA for use as PrEP, your provider will help you to choose which one is right for you.

 Is PrEP right for me?